LindgeW/ReadYourLips/README.md

 ### Start the service
-- `python server.py` to start the host-side server (ip address: 0.0.0.0).
+- `python server.py` to start the host-side server (IP address: 0.0.0.0).
-- The mobile phone connects to the host service by setting the right ip.
+- The mobile-side connects to the service by setting the right host IP.
-- Record the frontal talking face.
+- Record the frontal talking face for recognition.